concrete-evidence/concreteevidence/README.md

 # Concrete Evidence

 This is the repo for the Concrete Evidence concrete hardness assessment device.
-[The progress of the development is updated.](https://trello.com/b/GEWdTmKq/concrete-evidence)
+[Click here to go to our Trello board for project updates and tasks.](https://trello.com/b/GEWdTmKq/concrete-evidence)

 ## getframe.py